What is a Data Mesh?

 Actian Supports Data Mesh Deployments

 The Actian Data Platform can support multiple data stores that a data mesh can share.
-The Actian Data Platform instances can be hosted on-premise or on multiple cloud platforms.
+The platform instances can be hosted on-premise or on multiple cloud platforms.
 The Actian Data Platform has hundreds of prebuilt connectors to sources, including NetSuite, Salesforce and ServiceNow.
 It is optimized for high-speed query responses thanks to its vectorized columnar database that outperforms alternatives.
 The Actian Data Platform is ideal for staging data before being published as a data product within a domain.